-Here is a deal where you have to decide - as ever - how to dispose of an unwanted loser.
+Your partner puts you in a game contract where you have to decide - as ever - how to dispose of an unwanted loser.

-Be quick, though, or the opponents will get their tricks first!
+Quickly, though, or the opponents will get their tricks first!

 West North East South

 - - - 1♠

-Р 2♥ Р 2NT
+Р 2♥ Ρ 2♠

-Р 4♠ Р Р
+Ρ 4♠ Ρ Ρ

 Р

-Lead: Q
+Lead: 🕭 Q

-We open 1♠ as dealer and see partner respond 2♥.
-With just a minimum hand (a 5·3·3·2 shaped 12-count) we rebid 2NT to show this type of hand (12 to 14 balanced).
+We open 1 as dealer and see partner respond $2^{\bullet}$ .
+With just a minimum hand (a $5 \cdot 3 \cdot 3 \cdot 2$ shaped 12-count) we have little option but to rebid the five-card Spade suit.

-Holding an opening bid himself, together with three trumps, North goes on to 4♠.
+Holding an opening bid himself North readily raises to $4 \bullet$ .

-West attacks 4♠ with the ♠Q lead.
+West attacks 4♠ with the ♣Q lead.
 Having thanked partner for his contributions we now settle down to cogitate awhile.
 Count and Plan...

 A count of winners shows that there are just five Spades, two (slow) Diamonds and two top Clubs.
 That makes nine - not enough.

 A count of losers shows there to be four: two Heart losers, a Diamond loser and a Club loser.
 At least the deal balances - nine winners and four losers.
-However, this does mean it would be unwise to draw trumps as we have insufficient winners...
+However, this does mean it would be unwise to draw trumps as we have insufficient winners..